mcarlie/VulkanEngine/readme.md

     * Create a CommandBuffer class
     * Create a Device class
     * Create a Framebuffer class
-* Support MTL material properties (currently only the texture is considered)
+* Support MTL material properties
-* Flesh out unit tests
-* Test on different hardware
-* Come up with a better name

 The engine has been tested on MacOS 14 Sonoma, Ubuntu 22.04 and Windows 11.
-However I do not have access to a Windows 11 machine with Vulkan support so only know that it builds.

 ## Build